EatDrinkDeals 2020 French Fry Day Deals Roundup

 Burger King

-Burger King has large fries for $1 with an app coupon.
-The deal is good only when you order through the BK app.
+Burger King has large fries for $1 with an app coupon and free any size fries with any purchase.
+These deals are good when you order through the BK app or show the desired coupon to the cashier.

 For more details on other deals available (there are TONS!), click here for our EatDrinkDeals Burger King App Coupons and Deals article.